Collections and Identity

 The idea was to create a short course which would help people with mental health issues reach a stage where disability and symptoms would no longer define an individual’s identity or prevent people from achieving personally important life goals.
 A supportive atmosphere was crucial.

 RAMM provided this course in collaboration with Devon Recovery Learning Community (DRLC), which supports people to live happier, more hopeful lives without necessarily expecting to eradicate every symptom and characteristic of mental illness.
 Co-production is a key aspect of Recovery Education.
-The six-week course was an equal partnership, jointly devised and delivered by RAMM and a DRLC professional with lived experience of mental health issues.
+The six-week course was an equal partnership, jointly devised and delivered by RAMM and a DRLC professional who has lived experience of mental health.

 University College London (UCL) supported us in evaluating the course using its groundbreaking UCL Museum Wellbeing Measures Toolkit.
 The Toolkit has been designed to help evaluate the impact of in-house or outreach museum projects on the psychological wellbeing of their audience.

-During the process of engaging with the collections and each other over six weeks in the summer of 2014, the group shared interesting, enlightening and often hilarious conversations and life experiences.
+During the process of engaging with the collections and each other, the group shared interesting, enlightening and often hilarious conversations and life experiences.

 Of nine students who started the course, three students were unable to commit to all six weeks because of changes in their personal circumstances.
 However, the six students who completed the entire course reported clear improvement in their sense of hope, control and opportunity, which psychiatrists Glenn Roberts and Jed Boardman describe as the most important factors influencing personal recovery.